 2. Environmental transparency plays a pivotal role to inform end-users about their environmental rights as consumers.
 These entitlements encompass a range of rights such as guaranteed conformity, right to repair, protection against unfair commercial practices, (especially with regard to obsolescence and greenwashing).
-More generally, informational resources serve as instrumental mechanisms to facilitate implementation of new EU regulations that harmonise the realms of consumer protection and environmental compliance.
+More generally, informational resources serve as mechanisms to facilitate implementation of new EU regulations that harmonise the realms of consumer protection and environmental compliance.

 3. Information is also key to raising awareness on end-users' digital services and devices' environmental footprint.
-While the digital services are mostly perceived as immaterial, their life cycle relies on material resources used and has an environmental footprint.
-Communication on best practices to mitigate this impact as well as promotion of criteria to support greener digital services could reinforce the empowerment of online users.
-Furthermore, as end-users' devices represents the majority of the ICT sector's environmental footprint, transparency tools should also serve the purpose of environment-friendly use of digital devices and expansion of their lifespan.
+While the digital services are mostly perceived as intangible phenomenon, their lifecycle represents multiple environmental impacts in terms of GHG emissions, but also of the critical raw materials used across their life cycle, including waste after the decommissioning phase.
+Information on best practices to mitigate this impact as well as promotion of criteria to support greener digital services could reinforce the empowerment of online users.
+Furthermore, as end-users' devices represent the majority of the ICT sector's environmental footprint, transparency tools should also serve the purpose of environmentfriendly use of digital devices and expansion of their lifespan.
 Finally, it should be used to mobilise manufacturers and all value chain parties to more sustainable production.

 4. Important steps have been taken on environmental transparency and end-users' empowerment during the EU Green Deal, and challenges remain ahead.
-The implementation of this new ambitious disposals would mobilise important resources (including energy labelling and digital passport).
+The implementation of this new ambitious disposals would mobilise important resources (including energy labelling and digital product passport).
 Also, the number of existing initiatives in Member states highlights the need for strong coordination to have harmonised and comparable tools in EU digital markets.